 There are multiple fundamental principles to Interior Design.
-Our friends at the award winning Interior Design Consultancy, Suna give us some insight into how they apply some creative flair to create unique designs with personality, that will transform any room in your home.
+Our friends at the award-winning Interior Design Consultancy, Suna give us some insight into how they apply some creative flair to create unique designs with personalities, that will transform any room in your home.

-Charlotte Stevenson from Suna shares her tips on how their Interior Design team introduce style and flair to show homes, and demonstrates how you can use these guidelines to inject some character into your home.
+Charlotte Stevenson from Suna shares her tips on how their Interior Design team introduces style and flair to show homes and demonstrates how you can use these guidelines to inject some character into your home.

 "We advise people to visualise their space by guiding them through our design selections with impactful details.
 The following Interior Design elements must be kept in balance with one another to work cohesively, creating aesthetically pleasing interiors in return.
 Not only are they a treat for the eye, keeping these principles in harmony will also increase the functionality of living spaces.”